Homemade Italian Pasta Sauce Recipe (Vegan Marinara)

 Drop your email below to receive this recipe in your inbox.
 Plus, we’ll send you our favorite seasonal plant-based recipes weekly!

-Homemade Authentic Italian Pasta Sauce
+Homemade Authentic Italian Marinara Sauce

 5 from 6 votes

-This is a delicious, homemade authentic Italian pasta sauce recipe handed down through five female generations of my great-grandmother’s family.
+This is a delicious, vegan marinara pasta sauce recipe handed down through five female generations of a Southern Italian family.
 It's rich, slightly sweet, and also incredibly satisfying.
 If you love fried dough, this is the perfect sauce to use as a topping.
-You’ll want to spoon the sauce right out of the pan and enjoy it immediately!
+Youโ€™ll want to spoon the sauce right out of the pan and enjoy it immediately!

 Homemade Vegan Marinara Sauce Pasta